btrinite/burp-pac/README.md

 "Override user options" due to limitations in the Burp Extender API.
 It [currently][bug_13] does not reset this value.

+Q: _Does this extension allow peroxy authentication

+A: Yes, this is the prupose of this fork.
+A very limited but simple basic authentification support.
+If env var BURP_PROXY_USERNAME exist, then each time this extension decides to add a proxy in the project configuration, this proxy will be set with authentification type Basic, and credentials will be retrieved from env BURP_PROXY_USERNAME and BURP_PROXY_PASSWORD.

 ## Comparison to Other Burp PAC Extensions

 ### ["Proxy PAC"][proxypac]